AGuyNamedDJ/Hacker-News/README.md

 ---

-10/27 Lectures with the package json info in the scripts valueListing Posts working on the app.js file
+10/27 Lectures with the package json info in the scripts valueListing Posts

+---

+working on the 7 route handelers/ static routing